 And what is Christmas without chocolate?
 Well, in my book, it’s not up to much.
 And seeing as it’s a special day, just any old chocolate won’t do.
 Something rather special is called for.
 So it give me great pleasure to present to you some of the best chocolate around – Zotter.

 The packaging is also highly individual with striking, colourful and sometimes impressionistic illustrations on the wrappers.
-Once the wrappers have been removed, the chocolate bars themselves are unusual in appearance and the fun and general air of excitement continues once the bars are tasted.
+Once I removed the wrappers I found the chocolate bars inside are unusual in appearance.
+And the fun and general air of excitement continued once I tasted the bars.